 The church has not taken the lead on important issues.
 It has stayed silent.
 It has played it safe.
-There is little distinction between how a Christian and a non-Christian interact on social media, handle conflict, and approach a complex issue in society.
-Partisanship, perfunctory rhetoric, silence, and the failure to love our neighbor has pushed non-Christians and Christians away from the church.
+There is little distinction between how a Christian and a non-Christian interact on social media, handle conflict and approach a complex issue in society.
+Partisanship, perfunctory rhetoric, silence, and the failure to love our neighbor have pushed non-Christians and Christians away from the church.

 Where was the wrestling with the nuance and complexity of the situation?
 Where was the continuing education?
 Where was the prophetic voice?
 Where was the teaching on approaching an issue from a distinctly Christian perspective?

 To bridge this gap, we launched Sunday to Saturday where we curate two polarizing topics a year while providing a distinctly Christian four-step framework to help prepare our minds and hearts before learning about a polarizing subject.
 The framework consists of:

 Each topic includes a liturgical prayer to help you focus your mind and prepare and prepare your heart for the next step – learning.
 The learning stage is facilitated by our curated guided learning paths, learning capsules, and five questions.

 The guided learning paths provide a printable, easy-to-use resource for learning about a topic depending on your learning style, media preference, available time, or our favorite resources.
 These guides represent hundreds of hours spent curating content that are distilled down to help jump-start your education.

 The learning capsules take a topic, person, or term and provides 1-2 resources to watch, listen or read to quickly come up to speed on the basics.

 Our five questions consist of the top 5 questions that are asked about a topic.

 As your knowledge grows you will want to take the time to journal, ask mentors their thoughts, pray about what you are learning, etc. This is the pause step.
 It is vital that you pause before you enter the final step of engaging.